Separatism in the Philippines: Bangsamoro

 The Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) is the sole extant autonomous region in the Philippines.
 It was established after a peace deal between the Philippine government and the Moro Islamic Liberation Front (MILF) which originally pursued for independence.
 The region was established in 2019 after a two-part plebiscite and succeeded the Autonomous Region in Muslim Mindanao (ARMM).

 Previously the Bangsamoro Juridical Entity was attempted to be established as part of the memorandum of agreement on ancestral domain (MO-AD) between the MILF and the Philippine government under the administration of President Gloria Macapagal Arroyo in 2008.
 However the MO-AD was declared unconstitutional by the Supreme Court.

 Federal State of the Visayas

 The Federal State of the Visayas was an independent revolutionary state during the Philippine Revolution.
 Its proponents intended it to be a subunit of the Philippines under a federal form of government.

+Legality

+It is impossible for any part of the Philippines to legally secede without amending the current 1987 Constitution, which includes a provision mandating the protection of the "territorial integrity of the Philippines".